What is THCA? Is it the most abundant molecule in cannabis sativa and hemp plants?

 TNF-Alpha: This is a protein that causes fever, inflammation, weakness of the body and the like.
 Research shows THCA inhibits this.

 Interleukin-10: This protein is known to have an anti-inflammatory role.
 Research shows THCA helps our ECS release more.

-There are numerous ways of how you can get THCA, here are the most common and effective.
+There are numerous ways of how you can get tetrahydrocannabinolic acid, here are the most common and effective.